kstzv/ml-kem/tests/test_encapsulation/README.md

 ## Notes

 This test validates functional correctness of encapsulation only.
-It does not validate: constant-time behavior;
+It does not validate:

+  1.constant-time behavior;

-cache-timing resistance;
+  2.cache-timing resistance;

-invalid-input handling;
+  3.invalid-input handling;

-concurrent execution safety;
+  4.concurrent execution safety;

-memory-safety guarantees.
+  5.memory-safety guarantees.

 These properties are tested separately in other parts of the ML-KEM test suite.